Call us: +1 305 7266 026

 How often should an ice machine be deep cleaned?

-Ice machines should be deep cleaned at least once every six months to maintain their performance and ensure that the ice they produce is safe for consumption.
 However, the frequency of deep cleaning may vary depending on the usage and environment of the ice machine.
-For example, if the ice machine is located in a humid or dusty environment, it may require more frequent cleaning.
+For example, if the ice machine is located in a humid or dusty climate, it may require more frequent cleaning.

 Does vinegar dissolve ice?